Manitowish Waters, Wisconsin: Tourism

 The town is best known for its chain of lakes.
 During the summer, the population increases dramatically as tourists come from all around the Midwest.

 It is also known as an artists' enclave, with many artist studios and gift shops located in the town square and surrounding areas.
 Another tourist attraction is the water ski team, the Skiing Skeeters, who perform free shows two nights a week throughout the summer.

+Transportation

+River's Edge BCycle station offers a bikeshare facility for the town with 10 e-bikes since 2021.